eludi/arcajs/doc/EVENTS.md

   for printable ASCII characters, or a key value for non-printable (navigation) keys

+## textinsert event

+The experimental text insert event is triggered when text is dropped or pasted into the application window.

+### Callback function parameters:

+- {object} evt - an event structure containing event type ('drop' or 'paste') and data (string)

 ## gamepad event

 The gamepad event is triggered whenever a game controller is connected or